pilaf/webliero-faq/README.md

 If you have a Bluetooth keyboard or gamepad though you may be able to control the game as well.

-### Is WebLiero open source?
+### Is WebLiero open-source?

-No, but Liero 1.36 (on which WebLiero is based, except for netplay) is, you can find the source code [here](https://github.com/gliptic/liero).
+No, but Liero 1.36 (on which WebLiero is based, except for netplay) is.
+You can find the source code [here](https://github.com/gliptic/liero).

 ## How to play